 - YU+ME: dream starts out as a romantic story between two girls at a Catholic school, dealing with the various issues that comes with, with some family drama — an average young adult romance story.
 Then after a hefty WHAM Episode it turns into a slightly-psychological adventure-based story on an epic scale.

 - Bob and George was originally intended to be a superhero comedy webcomic about the titular brothers.
 It changed into a sprite comic after the author realized he couldn't draw.

 - Kid Radd started out as a general parody of video games.
 Then Cerberus syndrome sets in.

 - Homestuck started out as a simple Spiritual Successor to Problem Sleuth, but in time became a riff on epic stories and creation mythos, which made the series much more popular.
 Later, When the trolls were introduced, the entire comic shifted to have Romantic Comedy elements and took a turn for the darker.

 - Since-ended Keenspot comic Cool Cat Studio started out as a mundane office comedy without any hint of unusual goings-on.
-Then one of the characters underwent alien abduction and cloning.
-Eventually the comic became an all-out Fantasy Kitchen Sink, with arcs centered around ghosts, magic, secret agents, and extraterrestrial war.
+Then one of the characters underwent Alien Abduction and cloning.
+Eventually the comic became an all-out Fantasy Kitchen Sink, with arcs centered around ghosts, magic, private eyes, and extraterrestrial war.

 - Slightly Damned starts out as a comedic Bangsian Fantasy about the periphery of Hell, but rather abruptly turns into a Walking the Earth fantasy adventure a few years in.